-You’re suddenly teleworking and you want to do all you can to ensure you protect yourself from ergonomic issues like neck, back, or wrist pain.
+You’re working from home and you want to do all you can to prevent neck, back, or wrist pain.
 Most likely your home workstation is going to be less than ergonomically perfect, because you may need to work from the kitchen table, countertop, or other surface.
 From changing positions, to removing clutter, there are often simple things to do that can make a great impact on your ergonomic health.
 Here are some tips to help you adjust your home work environment to fit properly and comfortably.

 Movement: The main thing to remember is to move around so you’re not in any one position for an extended period of time.
 Take frequent micro breaks.
 When you feel discomfort, move to a different position.
 For example, you can stand during phone calls or meetings, or move to a new location, such as from the kitchen table to the counter.
 Set a goal to get out of your chair at least once per hour.